BNNR

 4. Open the URL on phone.

-If QR/mobile does not work, see Troubleshooting for network blockers.
+If QR/mobile does not work, see troubleshooting.md section for network blockers.

 For shared/dev-network runs, protect pause/resume endpoints with token: